MiLandry/Landry-Enterprise-Specification/LEVS/landry-environment-variables-specfification.readme.md

 ## Specification

+1. Any library or application that implementation shall produce and API that exposes a ,
-1. The application shall reference a reserved env var, `ENVIRONMENT`, to determine its logical environment, which defaults to `default` if it is not set or is an empty string.
+2. The application shall reference a reserved env var, `ENVIRONMENT`, to determine its logical environment, which defaults to `default` if it is not set or is an empty string.

 2. The application shall scan a file located in the root of the project, called `env.default.yaml` to determine the list of keys that the application shall populate